-Moreover, the WRI GHG Protocol explicitly allows a balancing of stringency with the need for participation in desirable project types.
+Moreover, the WRI Protocol Guidelines explicitly allow a balancing of stringency with the need for participation in desirable project types.
 Given the many environmental benefits of urban trees, delivered to the 80% of the population that lives in cities and towns, our legal requirements test is appropriate.